 * We are not using either CD/DVD drive in this guide so you can even use this method to install this method for Netbooks.

 There are two ways to install Windows 7/Vista without using a DVD or USB.
 The first one is using VPC (Virtual PC), and the second one is mounting an ISO file using free tools like Daemon Tools or Virtual Clone Drive.

 Installing Windows 7 Without Using a DVD or USB via Virtual PC method

-In VPC method, the only limitation is VPC doesn’t support 64-bit.
+In the Virtual PC (VPC) method, the only limitation is VPC doesn’t support 64-bit.
 So you need to use 32-bit guest OS only.
-That is, you can install VPC on 64-bit OS but you can’t install 64-bit OS using VPC.
+That is, you can install VPC on 64-bit OS, but you can’t install 64-bit OS using VPC.